Malpractice Aboard a Cruise

 Read the full transcript of Appeal from the United States District Court for the Southern District of Florida – PATRICIA FRANZA VS ROYAL CARIBBEAN CRUISES, LTD.

-If you are a victim of medical malpractice on a cruise ship the Law Offices of Wolf & Pravato can help you to fight for the justice that the law affords you.
+If you are a victim of medical malpractice or dental malpractice on a cruise ship the Law Offices of Wolf & Pravato can help you to fight for the justice that the law affords you.